charlesll/Spectra.jl/README.md

 	using JuMP
 	using PyPlot
 	using Ipopt
-	using SpectraJu
+	using Spectra
 	inputsp = readdlm("./examples/data/LS4.txt", '\t') # we import the spectra

-We can remove a baseline with the SpectraJu function "baseline" in two lines:
+We can remove a baseline with the Spectra function "baseline" in two lines:

 	roi = [[860.0 870.0]; [1300.0 1400.0]] # the frequencies of the region where we want to fit the baseline
 	y_corr, y_bas = baseline(inputsp[:,1],inputsp[:,2],roi,"poly",[1.0,1.0,1.0]) # the last vector indicates the coefficients of the baseline k0 + k1 * x + k2 * x^2